Most common healthcare CRMs by total installations

 What is the most common healthcare CRM?

-A significant number of hospitals use a self-developed proprietary CRM software within their EHR systems.
-As of early 2020, a total of 123 hospitals reported using a proprietary healthcare CRM.
-Developing a proprietary CRM software helps to promote interoperability across all hospital technology solutions, and ensures that the software will communicate and integrate effectively with other hospital systems.
+A significant number of hospitals use proprietary CRM software.
+According to Definitive Healthcare data, 111 hospitals are reported to be using a self-developed CRM tool, which accounts for a 4.55% market share.
+Developing proprietary CRM software helps to promote interoperability across all hospital technology solutions and ensures that the software will communicate and integrate effectively with other hospital systems.

 Healthcare CRMs can come in various types, tailored to specific needs within the industry and even to specific types of healthcare organizations.
 Here are just a few different types of healthcare CRMs:

 - Patient engagement: These focus on enhancing patient interactions and experiences.
 They include features like appointment reminders, patient education materials, feedback collection, and communication tools.

 - Physician relationship: These CRMs are designed to improve relationships between healthcare institutions and physicians.
 They assist in tracking physician preferences, engagement, and communication, ultimately helping hospitals maintain strong partnerships with their referring physicians.